Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Introduction

 \section{Introduction}

-Deep learning-based computer vision models, and specifically object detection models, are becoming an essential part of intelligent systems in many domains, including autonomous driving.
-Two main security-related aspects are critical to the adoption of these models: (1) integrity - ensuring the accuracy and correctness of the predictions, and (2) availability - ensuring uninterrupted access to the system.
+Deep learning-based computer vision models, and specifically object detection (OD) models, are becoming an essential part of intelligent systems in many domains, including autonomous driving.
+The adoption of these models relies on two critical aspects of security: \emph{integrity -} ensuring the accuracy and correctness of the model's predictions, and \emph{availability -} ensuring uninterrupted access to the system.

-In the past few years, object detection models have been shown to be vulnerable to adversarial attacks, including attacks in which a patch containing an adversarial pattern is placed on the target object (e.g., black and white stickers~\cite{eykholt2018robust}, a cardboard plate~\cite{thys2019fooling}, T-shirts~\cite{xu2020adversarial,wu2020making,huang2020universal} or a physical patch is attached to the camera's lens~\cite{zolfi2021translucent}).
+In the past few years, OD models have been shown to be vulnerable to adversarial attacks, including attacks in which a patch containing an adversarial pattern (\eg, black and white stickers~\cite{eykholt2018robust}, a cardboard plate~\cite{thys2019fooling}, T-shirts~\cite{xu2020adversarial,wu2020making,huang2020universal}) is placed on the target object or a physical patch is attached to the camera lens~\cite{zolfi2021translucent}.
 These attacks share one main attribute -- they are all aimed at compromising the model's integrity.
-To the best of our knowledge, no studies have explored the ability to create an attack that compromises the model's availability (i.e., prediction latency).

 Recently, availability-based attacks have been shown to be effective against deep learning-based models.
-Shumailov~\etal~\cite{shumailov2021sponge} presented \textit{sponge examples}, which are perturbed inputs designed to increase the energy consumed by natural language processing (NLP) and computer vision models, when deployed on hardware accelerators, by increasing the number of active neurons during classification.
-Following this work, other studies have proposed sponge-like attacks, mainly targeting image classification models~\cite{boutros2020neighbors,boucher2021bad,cina2022energy,hong2020panda}.
+Shumailov~\etal~\cite{shumailov2021sponge} presented \textit{sponge examples}, which are perturbed inputs designed to increase the energy consumed by natural language processing and computer vision models when deployed on hardware accelerators, by increasing the number of active neurons during classification.
+Following this line of research, other studies proposed sponge-like attacks, which mainly targeted image classification models~\cite{boutros2020neighbors,boucher2021bad,cina2022energy,hong2020panda}.
+To the best of our knowledge, no studies have explored the ability to create an attack that compromises the OD model's availability (\ie., inference latency).

-In this paper, we present \name, the first availability attack against the end-to-end object detection pipeline, which is performed by applying a universal adversarial perturbation (UAP).
-Our initial attempt to apply the sponge attack proposed by Shumailov~\etal~\cite{shumailov2021sponge} on YOLO to decelerate inference processing was unsuccessful.
-This is due to the fact that for most of the images, the vast majority of the model's activation values are different than zero by default.
+A common end-to-end OD pipeline is comprised of several steps: (a) preprocess the input image, (b) feed the processed image to the detector's network to obtain candidate predictions, (c) perform rule-based filtering based on the candidates' confidence scores, and (d) use non-maximum suppression (NMS) to filter redundant candidates.